Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Train time: about 25 minutes.

 Walk from station to main sights: It’s easy to walk down to Monaco in 10–15 minutes, but the climb back up will get you.
-Luckily, there are elevators and escalators to help navigate elevation changes.
+Luckily, the entire principality is laced with elevators and escalators to help navigate elevation changes.

-Best for: glamor, shopping, 5* hotels, and the Monte Carlo Casino
+Best for: glamour, haute-couture shopping, 5* hotels, posh lunches and dinners, and the Monte Carlo Casino

-Monaco’s train station sits inside the rock itself, with multiple exits opening into different parts of the principality.
+Monaco’s train station sits inside a mountain, with multiple exits leading to different parts of the principality.

 Casino Square / Monte Carlo district